openvinotoolkit/openvino/docs/Documentation/openvino_ecosystem.md

 DL Workbench
 ############

 A web-based tool for deploying deep learning models.
 Built on the core of OpenVINO and equipped with a graphics user interface, DL Workbench is a great way to explore the possibilities of the OpenVINO workflow, import, analyze, optimize, and build your pre-trained models.
-You can do all that by visiting `Intel® DevCloud for the Edge <https://software.intel.com/content/www/us/en/develop/tools/devcloud.html>`__ and launching DL Workbench on-line.
+You can do all that by visiting `Intel® DevCloud for the Edge <https://software.intel.com/content/www/us/en/develop/tools/devcloud.html>`__ and launching DL Workbench online.

 More resources: